Sofialay/sofialay/README.md

 🪐 I work as a Front End Developer in <a href="https://umasalud.com/" target="_blank">Üma Health</a>

+🪐 See more about me in my [portfolio](https://sofialay.vercel.app/)

 ✨ *My pronouns are she/her*

 ![Rectangle 1 (1)](https://user-images.githubusercontent.com/61565638/138537438-258285ea-6e32-4594-9f14-0ba6c20e2c26.png)